Mikias-Estifanos/privacy-policy_catholic-mezmur/index.md

 ## 8. Contact Us:
 - If you have any questions or concerns about this Privacy Policy, please contact us at: [contact us](catholicmezmurapp@gmail.com).
+-
+## 9. Data Deletion Request:

+To request the deletion of your account data, please follow the instructions on our [Data Deletion Request](data_deletion.md) page.